Snow White: A Deadly Summer: Production

 Maureen McCormick, who was in The Brady Bunch, had her first starring role after a long time.
 McCormick said that her only problem was having to pretend that she hated the main actress, Shanley Caswell.
 The film has Snow White in the title because the main character's name is Snow and her evil stepmother wants her dead.

-DVD release
+Home media

 The DVD was released in widescreen with a Dolby 2.0 Stereo mix.
 The special features are a commentary with the director and two cast members, production photos, and the film's trailer.

 Reception

 A Dread Central review said that the film could have been called Snow White and the Seven Delinquents or Snow White: A Deadly Dullness.
 Dawn Hunt of DVD Verdict thinks that the film fails most spectacularly on any expectations that viewers may have from Snow White being in the title.